phazelift/string-spec/README.md

 	id: string        // add an id for this StringSpec to show in error messages
 	code: number      // the error code generated (see all error codes and messages below)
 	error: string     // the error string
-	found: array      // an array with possible values that generated the error
+	found: any        // a hint of possible values that generated the error
 	value: any        // the value argument passed to .assign or .validate